Kengeri railway station

+Kengeri railway station (station code: KGI) is a major railway station on the Mysuru–Bengaluru railway line within the city limits of Bengaluru in the Indian State of Karnataka.
+It is about 10 km south-west to the centre of city.
+It is an important railway station within the city limits that include KSR Bengaluru, Yeshwantpur Jn. and Bengaluru Cantt, SMVT Bengaluru, Yelahanka, Krishnarajapuram and Whitefield.
+It has 4 platforms.
+It is well connected, with a metro station on the Purple line nearby.

 Location

-It serves Kengeri & Kengeri Satellite Town a neighborhoods in Bangalore in the western part of the city.
-It is a popular railway station among residents of west Bengaluru because of its good connectivity with the Namma Metro Purple Line and the BMTC and a BMTC bus stand being constructed right next to it, usually to avoid the traffic of the roads as well of the passengers in the Bangalore Cantt.Railway Station,KSR Bengaluru City Railway Station and the Yeshwanthpur Jn.
-Railway Station.
+It serves the Kengeri and Kengeri Satellite Town neighborhoods in the western part of the city.
+It is a popular railway station among residents of west Bengaluru because of its nearness to the Namma Metro Purple Line and the Bangalore Metropolitan Transport Corporation (BMTC) bus stand.

 Infrastructure

 The station consists of four platforms.
 It has five ticket counters and two digital ticket kiosks in the terminus.
-It has digital sign board.
+It has a digital sign board.
 It has a digital large clock in the first platform.
 It has a number of stalls for food and a Nandini milk parlour.
 It also has IRCTC Stall.
 It has two public toilets one in the first platform and the other in the second and third platforms.
 The second and third platforms are covered with an overhead shelter.
 It has a foot overbridge over the train tracks connecting all the platforms.
 It also has a free Wi-Fi service provided by Google Station.
-The second and third platforms have electronic boards to mention a train's number, the class of the bogie which is going to stop at that point a couple of moments before the train's arrival.
-It has newly established LED TV's for the info of the train to the passengers.
+The second and third platforms have electronic boards to mention a train's number, the class of the coach which is going to stop at that point a couple of moments before the train's arrival.
+It has newly established LED TVs for the info of the train to the passengers.
 It has a large space for two wheeler 4 wheeler and bicycle parking.
 It has six ticket counters to book tickets.